hackclub/hackclub/workshops/cringe_101/README.md

 document.addEventListener("click", function() {});
 ```

-Now that we’ve told `Listener` what to listen for, we need to tell it to run
+Now that we've told `Listener` what to listen for, we need to tell it to run
-code when it sees what it’s looking for.
+code when it sees what it's looking for.

 To do that, we use `function() {}`

-`function() {}` is basically telling Javascript to run the lines of code inside
+`function() {}` is basically telling JavaScript to run the lines of code inside
 of `{}`

-With that known, how do we get Javascript to play audio?
+With that known, how do we get JavaScript to play audio?

 We create a variable with an audio path inside of the `{}` using: